jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 The status item can contain any of valid values from EC2.describe_instance_status()["InstanceStatus"]["Status"].
 These valid values are ["ok", "impaired", "insufficient-data", "not-applicable", "initializing", "unhealthy"].

-**Please notice the special 'unhealthy' value that is a cloneSquad extension:** This value can be injected to force an instance to be considered as unhealthy by the scheduler.
+**Please notice the special 'unhealthy' value that is a CloneSquad extension:** This value can be injected to force an instance to be considered as unhealthy by the scheduler.
 It can be useful to debug/simulate a failure of a specific instance or to inject 'unhealthy' status coming from a non-TargetGroup source (ex: when CloneSquad is used without any TargetGroup but another external health instance source exists).